-- There can be only one person or institution serving as custodian at any one time but you can name successor custodians to serve upon the death, incapacity or resignation of the custodian.
+- There can be only one person or institution serving as custodian at any one time but the property owner can name successor custodians to serve upon the death, incapacity or resignation of a custodian.

-- A custodian must keep custodial property separate for his or her own property, must invest and reinvest the property for the benefit of the beneficiary exclusively and must make periodic disclosures to the beneficiary upon the beneficiary reaching age 12.
+- A custodian must keep custodial property separate for his or her own property, must invest and reinvest the property for the benefit of the beneficiary exclusively and may be required to make periodic disclosures to the beneficiary upon the beneficiary reaching age 12.

 - The custodial assets must be distributed to the beneficiary upon his or her 21st birthday or to the beneficiary’s estate if the beneficiary dies prior to age 21.